 Leave me a comment if you enjoyed this, what alternative wreath would or have you made?

-Sharon Cooper is a Hitchin wedding photographer based in Hitchin, covering Herts, London.
-Sharon provides creative wedding photography, alternative wedding photography and destination weddings.
-Please contact me and tell me your plans.
+Sharon Cooper is a Portrait photographer based in Hitchin, covering Herts, London and the uk.
+Sharon provides creative portrait photography, alternative wedding photography and destination weddings.
+Please feel free to get in touch and tell me your plans.
 Find Sharon on Google+